aroget/ng2-landr/README.md

 # Landing Page Builder

-My Submission for Angular Attack Hackathon, I will making new changes to this repo soon, the original subscription is available on the link below.
+My Submission for Angular Attack Hackathon, I will be making new changes to this repo soon, the original submission is available on the link below.

 Demo: https://aroget.2016.angularattack.io